 Infection of the placental membranes (chorioamnionitis) is associated with an increased risk of CP for children born full-term.
 Chorioamnionitis has been found to account for 12 percent of CP cases among children born full-term and 28 percent of CP cases among children born prematurely.

+Having the proper vaccinations are critical for reducing the risk of some diseases that affect the development of a child.
+Physicians should make sure mothers are vaccinated.
 Certain maternal infections can significantly increase cerebral palsy risk to the baby, including the following:

 - German measles (rubella)

 - Chickenpox (varicella)

 - Other high risk factors include the following:

 - Infant illness—bacterial meningitis, viral encephalitis, untreated jaundice